ehrpg/qstar/docs/crisis.md

     Tracking AP is very easy.
 Get a d6, put it front of you, and let it face the number of AP your character has.
 If you are at zero AP, put the die aside.

+If an action states an AP cost higher than 6, this indicates that the action has to be executed over multiple subsequent turns.
+Executing any other action while this action isn't completed yet cancels it.

+!!! example "Reloading a flintlock musket"
+    Reloading a flintlock musket takes 10 AP.
+You can immediatly spend all your AP on reloading.
+Each subsequent turn you can spend another 4 AP on reloading.

+    A character begins reloading a flintlock musket with 3 AP left.
+After 2 more rounds he would have accumulated 11 AP.
+So after these 2 rounds he has 1 AP left and his weapon is reloaded.

+!!! info "Actions in parallel"
+    Not all actions require your utmost attention.
+E.g. while reloading you can still give short commands to e.g. other party members.
+This is up to the GM however.

 ### Available Actions

 All character can perform basic actions.
 [Perks](/perks-flaws#perks) and